Mandy Capristo: Social commitment

 In 2007, Capristo occurred on Schau nicht weg!, a concert that is opposed to violence.
 It was a campaign of the magazine Bravo which the young people should arrange to deal with issues such as social hot spots, violent conflict or bullying.
-In 2008, Capristo was an ambassador of the Federal Foundation for Children's Hospice, supporting the issue climate change with the Climmate Fashion programme as a judge.
+In 2008, Capristo was an ambassador of the Federal Foundation for Children's Hospice, supporting the issue climate-change with the Climmate Fashion programme as a judge.
 For this, the fashion designers made the clothes exclusively with environmental-friendly and sustainable materials.
-In addition, Capristo was since 2011 in the context of Germany's relief for victims of famine in East Africa.
+In addition, Capristo was since 2011 in the context of Germany's relief for victims of famine in East-Africa.
 Capristo said: "It is important for me, especially in this superficial world, where we live, and forget in this superficial business, to make a positive use of it."

 Personal life

-Capristo started dating German footballer Mesut Özil in 2013.
+Capristo started dating German soccer-player Mesut Özil in 2013.
 The relationship ended in October 2014, following reports of Özil being involved with another woman.
 On 12 November 2015, Özil and Capristo appeared together at the Bambi awards ceremony in Berlin.